Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Proof of the main results

-\begin{lemma} $\M$ is made of strongly characteristic lines for $\E_\M$. \end{lemma} \begin{proof} Let $H\in \M$ be a line belonging to $\M$.
-Then $\p_2(\p_1^{-1}(H))$ is nothing but $H^{(1)}$ (see Definition \ref{defStrongChar}) and \eqref{eqRicostruzione} tells precisely that $H^{(1)}$ is entirely contained into $\E_\M$.
-Hence, $H$ is a strongly characteristic line for $\E_\M$ in any point of $\p_2(\p_1^{-1}(H))$. \end{proof} The meaning of Theorem \ref{thEgr} is that $3\Rd$ order MAEs of Goursat--type are, in a sense, those PDEs whose characteristic cone takes the simplest form, namely that of a linear projective sub--bundle, and, moreover, they are also recoverable from it.
-Observe that \eqref{eqED} is a particular case of \eqref{eqRicostruzione}, so that Goursat--type $3\Rd$ order MAEs constitute a remarkable example of equations determined by a projective sub--bundle of $\P\C^1$.
-Then Lemma \ref{LemmuccioSimpatico} reveals that all the lines lying in $\D$ are strongly characteristic lines for $\E_\D$, in strict analogy with the classical case \cite{MR2985508}.
+The meaning of Theorem \ref{thEgr} is that $3\Rd$ order MAEs of Goursat-type are, in a sense, those PDEs whose characteristic cone takes the simplest form, namely that of a linear projective sub-bundle, and, moreover, they are also recoverable from it.
+Observe that \eqref{eqED} is a particular case of~\eqref{eqRicostruzione}, so that Goursat-type $3\Rd$ order MAEs constitute a remarkable example of equations determined by a projective sub-bundle of~$\P\C^1$.
+Then Lemma~\ref{LemmuccioSimpatico} reveals that all the lines lying in $\D$ are strongly characteristic lines for~$\E_\D$, in strict analogy with the classical case \cite{MR2985508}.